CoolmanCZ/upp_cmake/README.md

 Script set and using new flags (can be disabled by configuration parameters)
 * flagGNUC11 - set compiler flag -std=c++11
 * flagMP - enable multiple process build (MSVC)
-* flagPCH - use precompiled headers during build (only GCC is supported now)
+* flagPCH - use precompiled headers during build (only GCC and Clang are supported now)

 ### Main configuration flags
 Flag | Supported | Description